Rockchapel GAA: Early years

 Gaelic football began in a townland called Rockchapel in the 1920s.
-A priest named Father Hurley, the nephew of the renowned Father Casey from Abbeyfeale, were there at the beginning.
-Games were organised between Rockchapel, Meelin, Brosna and Mountcollins as there was no structure or Board in place at that time.
-21 years after the Duhallow Board was first formed Rockchapel had its first victory when they defeated Kilbrin in the novice final in 1954 which was played in Banteer.
-The team was captained by Tom Murphy of Lyreneague and the panel of players included PJ Morrissey, M Nelligan, C Murphy, J Guiney, Denise JD O'Mahony, D O'Connell, Fr.
-T Murphy, C O'Carroll, D O'Mahony, D Sheehan, D O'Keeffe, B Guiney, Donie O'Connell, J Carroll, J Moyles and JJ Curtin.
-Playing in the junior ranks from 1955 to 1957 brought no success so the club re-graded to Novice in 1958.
-The following year the novice championship was won for the second time, defeating Castlemagner in the final.
+Games were organised between Rockchapel, Meelin, Brosna and Mountcollins as there was no structure or board in place at that time.
+21 years after the Duhallow Board was first formed, Rockchapel had its first victory when they defeated Kilbrin in the novice final in 1954 which was played in Banteer.
+Playing in the junior ranks from 1955 to 1957 brought no success, so the club re-graded to Novice in 1958.
+The following year, the novice championship was won for the second time, defeating Castlemagner in the final.

-The 1960s
+1960s

-After competing in the junior grade in 1960 and 1961, the Club again re-graded to Novice in 1962.
-Rockchapel lost in the Novice finals of 1962 – 1965 inclusive.
+After competing in the junior grade in 1960 and 1961, the club again re-graded to Novice in 1962.
+Rockchapel lost in the Novice finals from 1962 to 1965 inclusive.
 There was some compensation when the Novice Football League was won in 1964 and 1965.
 Of the team which beat Ballydesmond by 2–7 to 0–3 in the 1965 decider, there were three priests in the defence, namely Fr.
 Finbarr Kelleher at left corner back, Fr.
 Tom Murphy centre back and Fr.
 Padraig Keogh at left half back.
 Rockchapel also won the Novice Football League of 1967 but the final was not played until May 1968 because of an outbreak of foot and mouth disease.
 In the final Rockchapel defeated Lyre 2–6 to 1–5.